Within the space of a week, Macy Pate wins two big golf tournaments

-WINSTON-SALEM — Since she and her parents now live in the Winston-Salem area, it is hard to call Macy Pate one of Boone's own.
-Even still, we can still call her Boone and Blowing Rock's "hometown girl."
+WINSTON-SALEM — Although now living in the Winston-Salem area, Macy Pate can still be called Boone and Blowing Rock’s “hometown girl.”

 It has been quite a year for the young golfer who cut her teeth at Boone Golf Course and honed her early skills at courses in the area.
 First, she earned a spot in the 14-15 year old division of the nationally prestigious Drive, Chip & Putt competition, played at Augusta National the weekend before The Masters.
 She followed that up in May by winning the North Carolina High School Athletic Association 4A Women’s State Golf Championship at Pinehurst.

-And now, within barely a week's time she captured the championship titles in the 25th Annual North Carolina Junior Girls Championship at Catawba Country Club in Newton, played June 15-18.
-And on June 21-22, Pate dominated the competition in the 55th Annual Twin States Junior Girls Championship conducted by the Carolinas Golf Association in Shelby at Cleveland Country Club.
+And now, within barely a week’s time, she captured the championship titles in the 25th Annual North Carolina Junior Girls Championship at Catawba Country Club in Newton, played June 15-18.
+On June 21-22, Pate dominated the competition in the 55th Annual Twin States Junior Girls Championship conducted by the Carolinas Golf Association in Shelby at Cleveland Country Club.

 And it was in two different formats of competition.
 The first event was match play against 52 other junior girls qualifiers, the second was stroke play in a field of 74 golfers.